AshleyTheAnalyst/Modular-MultiOmics/README.md

 - **Comprehensive evaluation** including reconstruction quality, clustering validation, and latent space visualization
 - **Reproducible training** with repeated runs and automated hyperparameter tuning

-The pipeline was developed for analyzing Nanostring-based immune profiling data from population cohorts but is easily adaptable to other high-dimensional molecular datasets (transcriptomics, proteomics, etc.).
+The pipeline was developed for analyzing large-scale clinical data from cohorts but is easily adaptable to other high-dimensional molecular datasets (transcriptomics, proteomics, etc.).

 ---